jbh-91/Book_57-Exercises-for-Programmers_Tip-Calculator/Books/57-Exercises-for-Programmers/1_Making-Decisions/readme.md

 * Tip as percantage, not decimal
 * round to nearest cent
 * Only two decimal places
-* Tip and bill amount not negative
+* Tip rate and bill amount not negative
 * total larger than bill amount

 ### Assertion-Test: Basic functionality